voidstarHQ/voidstar/README.md

     -n, --spin         don't spin shape on itself

     -b, --begin        begin offset for the range
-    -e, --end          end offset for the range
+    -e, --end          end offset for the range (0: till end of file)

     -h, --help         this help